-Kauai is known as Hawaii’s “Garden Isle” for a reason…It’s lush, wild, and beautiful.
+Kauai is known as Hawaii’s “Garden Isle” for a reason…It’s lush, wild, and beautiful, one of the things Hawaii is famous for.
 Because it’s far less developed than Oahu, Big Island, or Maui, Kauai is truly paradise for beach goers, hikers, and adventurers.
 Your biggest challenge here?
 How to see it on a short visit!
 Here are my recommendations for the perfect Kauai itinerary, whether you have 3,5, or 7 days on the island.

 3 Days in Kauai